splunk/splunk-operator/docs/Helm.md

 The ```splunk``` chart repository contains the ```splunk/splunk-operator``` chart to deploy the Splunk Operator and the ```splunk/splunk-enterprise``` chart to deploy Splunk Enterprise custom resources.

-Currently only latest version splunk operator is hosted on `https://splunk.github.io/splunk-operator`. for previous version of helm chart checkout release branch code
+Currently only latest version splunk operator is hosted on `https://splunk.github.io/splunk-operator`.
+For previous version of helm chart, checkout release branch code.
+For example, for 2.0.0 release, follow the below steps -

 ```
 git clone https://github.com/splunk/splunk-operator.git .